vivekkairi/run-gemini-cli/workflows/pr-review/README.md

 - **Positive Highlights**: Acknowledges good practices and well-written code
 - **Custom Instructions**: Support for specific review focus areas
 - **Structured Output**: Consistent markdown format for easy reading
+- **Failure Notifications**: Posts a comment on the PR if the review process fails.

 ## Setup